“BIRTH OF PHARAOH” CHAPTER 2

 Yes, I can only be devoured, says you.
 Then, what will you have?
 Me to contend with, in your bedroom!
 You blush.
 Don’t be coy.
 You know it’s lovely there.

 Your snarl is audible.
 Thoughts are filled with my blood on your mouth oozing in every direction.
 It’s everything on your mind.
 As your friend, in this moment, it’s the only thing on my mind now, too, and that is my whole problem.
-You’re just hungry as Wonderman flies into the pit!
+You’re just hungry as you portray across to me the moment Wonderman flies into the pit!

 You cackle!
 A mischievous plan flies through the air!
 This is why I have hopes, but not any fear!

-Ah!
-Suddenly, you are sleeping and that was a snore.
-Everyone around us drops like a stone without a whimper into the gooey ore below me.
-You cannot see them falling all around you and dying in strange silence for you are also so very sound asleep.
-And I, in my fake solitude, leave a shadow which is like a cloak of challenge upon the ground, for I know the Macabre IIlie Bo never truly sleep in all their eyes but one eyeball always sees a mirage, while the others are gone.
+Her minions drops like stones without any cries into the gooey ore below.
+You cannot see them falling all around you and dying in their strange silence for you.
+I, in my fake solitude, leave a shadow which is like a cloak of challenge upon the ground, for I know the Macabre IIlie Bo never truly sleep in all their eyes, but one eyeball always sees a mirage, while the others are gone.

 I wait to be sure.

-I coo to you to soothe any last nerves because I know you and I already ask you to forgive this.
+I coo to her to soothe any last nerves because I know her well, and I already ask her to forgive this.

 You see the Pharaoh as an aim, and I seek the Creator to bring the show to a complete end.
 And in this, the Slave leaps to life inside my head where he hasn’t been in years!